trevorjamesmartin/something/README.md

 ```
 [read more about docker-compose](https://docs.docker.com/compose/install/)

-you can copy the new build from the container without having to launch the app
+to copy the new release-build from the container (without having to launch the app)
 ```
 npm run copy-release
 ```
 #

 ![](.img/cli.png)